MuhammadVT/ECE5554_final_project/README.md

 ![](https://github.com/MuhammadVT/ECE5554_final_project/blob/master/CIPS_presentation_final_blank_background/Steps3_4_centroid_to_error_offset_R2.PNG)

 **Step 5)** Ultimately we would like to use the resulting discrete “pixel error offsets” found in Step 4 for each image and model the distortion in each camera.
-This final step will result in a camera error map that will transform every pixel location for each camera to a revised location that accounts for the distortion found in each camera.
+This final step will result in a camera error mapping that will transform every pixel location for each camera to a revised location that accounts for the distortion found in each camera.

 ## Error Modeling